Canal Point, FL Profile: Facts & Data

 Planning to visit Canal Point?
 See Local Hotels

-Also See Canal Point, FL: ZIP Codes & Maps | Foreclosures | Preforeclosures | Bankruptcies
+Also See Canal Point, FL: ZIP Codes & Maps

 Canal Point, Florida - Basic Facts

-The Canal Point CDP(1) had a population of 350 as of July 1, 2022.
+The Canal Point CDP(1) had a population of 335 as of July 1, 2023.
 Canal Point ranks in the lower quartile for Population Density and the upper quartile for Diversity Index when compared to the other cities, towns and Census Designated Places (CDPs) in Florida.
 See peer rankings below.

 The primary coordinate point for Canal Point is located at latitude 26.8592 and longitude -80.6337 in Palm Beach County.
 The formal boundaries for the Canal Point Census Designated Place encompass a land area of 1.38 sq. miles and a water area of 0 sq. miles.
 Palm Beach County is in the Eastern time zone (GMT -5).
-The elevation is 16 feet.

 The Canal Point Census Designated Place has a U1 Census Class Code which indicates a census designated place with an official federally recognized name.
 It also has a Functional Status Code of "S" which identifies a statistical entity.